edgedock/dcmartin/NANO.md

 # `NANO.md` - Setup and Install for Open Horizon

-Setup information for the Nano is at: [JetsonNano-Start][nano-start]
+Setup information for the Nano is at: [JetsonNano-Start][nano-start].

 [nano-start]: http://nvidia.com/jetsonnano-start